NetaScale/SCAL-UX/README.md

 ***The First Hobbyist's Operating System with Virtual Memory Compression***

 SCAL/UX is a Unix-like operating system targeting amd64 PCs.
-It is internally structured into three componentsL the core kernel, DeviceKit, and the POSIX services.
+It is internally structured into three components: the core kernel, DeviceKit, and the POSIX services.

 The core kernel implements basic primitives: scheduling, virtual memory